Storyboards in UX/UI Design

 For initial brainstorming, you can use low-fidelity storyboards.
 These are simple and focus only on the main steps of the user's journey.
 They usually include basic sketches and short annotations to highlight key interactions and decisions.
 This type helps teams quickly align on the concept before diving deep into specifics.

 Ultimately, the storyboard's complexity depends on its purpose.
 If it serves to communicate broad concepts to a non-technical audience, simplicity reigns.
-If it aids in detailed design or user testing, complexity and detail are necessary.
+If it aids in detailed design or user testing, then complexity and detail are necessary.

 UX Strategist and Consultant, William Hudson explains brainstorming in this video: